MicrosoftDocs/learn/learn-pr/azure/visualize-data-workbooks/includes/2-azure-workbooks-overview.md

 - Maps
 - Text visualizations

-This is an example of a report that combines data from multiple sources to produce some visualizations to help you analyze the data.
+This screenshot shows an example of a report that combines data from multiple sources to produce visualizations that help analyze the data.

 :::image type="content" source="../media/2-workbook-sample.png" alt-text="Screenshot of a sample workbook with several visualizations.":::